myshmeh/game-genre-tour/shooterGames/kanban.md

   - [x] take a damage when collided with bullets
   - [x] die when 0 life point
 - [x] transitions
   - [x] game opening to gameplay
   - [x] to game clear/over
     - [x] may not be a separate scene (more of overlap of half-transparent screen)
       - got a bug not being able to restart/start the gameplay scene again.. reloaded the webpage instead
 - [x] fx
   - [x] player explosion
   - [x] enemy explosion
+- [ ] art
+  - [x] font